-Expected Outcome: Proposals under this topic should aim to deliver results that are directed, tailored towards and contributing to all of the following expected outcomes:
+Expected Outcome: Proposals under this topic should aim to deliver results that are directed and tailored towards and contribute to all of the following expected outcomes:

-Healthy people and in particular people at risk will benefit from microbiome tests and programmes that can early discover and predict their transition to cancer before the onset of the disease.
+Healthy people and in particular people at risk will benefit from microbiome tests and programmes that can discover early on, and predict their transition to cancer before the onset of disease.

-People will better understand risks and will be enabled to address risks early by following treatments or adapting lifestyle, including nutrition and other interventions.
+People will have a better understanding of risks and will be enabled to address risks early by following treatments or adapting their lifestyles, including nutrition and other interventions.

 Physicians will be able to start cancer treatments earlier with a higher success rate.